RIDE Adventures Tours & Rentals

 While many riders are sold on the "adventure" look of pint-sized ADV bikes, we've often found that if long miles and all-terrain exploits are what you're after, it's hard to beat a dedicated dual sport for bang-for-your-buck adventure duty.

-You'll likely need to invest a few extra bucks in touring comforts like aftermarket seats, windscreens, and added fuel capacity, but a good dual sport will take you through much gnarlier terrain with much more confidence than pretty much any adventure bike on the market.
+You'll likely need to invest a few extra bucks in touring comforts like aftermarket seats, windscreens, and added fuel capacity, but a good dual sport will take you through much gnarlier terrain with much more confidence than any adventure bike on the market.

 "Garrett our team rider taking his KLR 650 all over Washington"